 — All seats are reserved on TGV trains, both in 1st class and 2nd class.

-— Weather is not as much a factor with trains as with planes.
+— Weather is not as much a factor with trains as it is with planes.

 — Security procedures are far less onerous for trains than for flights.

 — Although there are supposedly baggage limits, they are only loosely enforced.
 If you can carry it, you can probably take it on board with you.

 — Many TGV trains haul café cars providing drinks, snacks and light meals.
 With TGV inOui service, you can even order from your seat and have meals delivered to you there.

 A number of TGV trains depart and arrive at Paris - Charles de Gaulle Airport's Aérogare 2, meaning that you can connect directly with high-speed trains right from or to your international flight, without having to use one of Paris's major train stations.
 More...

 — Train stations in major French cities, especially Paris train stations, are huge, very busy, and can be confusing.
 You will need time just to find the ticket machines or ticket office, and to find your departure track/platform.
 Note also that TGV trains sometimes use special stations separate from the traditional stations.
 More...

-— If you have bought your ticket at a train station, you must validate it (compostage) at a yellow machine before boarding the train.
+— If you have bought your ticket at a train station, you may have to validate it (compostage) before boarding the train.
 It is not possible to compost your ticket on the train, and if you fail to validate it before boarding you may be subject to a substantial fine.
 More...

 — Each TGV car/wagon has baggage racks at both ends, but this space is limited and often fills completely with large items.
 It's good to board early so as to claim space for heavy suitcases.
 Small items can be stored in the overhead rack above your seat.

 — At points of origin, TGV train tracks (voie) are announced, and trains are available for boarding up to 20 minutes before scheduled departure time.
 You must be on board at least 5 minutes before departure, otherwise you may be denied boarding.